yojana-hawaii/im_yuh_nuh_zey_shuh_n/README.md

 * View ImmunizationDetails         - Simple view to show how tables relate

   #### Immunization.Centricity
-  * SourceTable ContentList              -
+  * SourceTable ContentList              - Table in Centricity to store immunization setup like vaccine group, brand, lot number etc.
-  * SourceTable Immunization             -
+  * SourceTable Immunization             - Table in Centricity to store immunization administered
-  * IntermediateTable ImmunizationSetip  -
+  * IntermediateTable ImmunizationSetup  - Intermediate table to hold data flattened immunization data structure.
+From nodes and namespace to Flat data structure
-  * IntermediateTable ImmunizationGiven  -
+  * IntermediateTable ImmunizationGiven  - Optional.
+Stored procedure for different use case.

-  * StoredProcedure VaccineGroup         -
+  * StoredProcedure VaccineGroup         - Pull vaccine group from ImmunizationSetup.
+Do we need this if shared table VaccineGroup is going to be storing all the vaccines.
-  * StoredProcedure VaccineBrand         -
+  * StoredProcedure VaccineBrand         - Pull vaccine group from ImmunizationSetup.
+Do we need this if shared table VaccineBrand is going to be storing all the brand from CDC website.
-  * StoredProcedure VaccineLotNumber     -
+  * StoredProcedure VaccineLotNumber     - Pull latest lot numbers from ImmunizationSetup.
+When a given vaccine lot empty, it is deleted in EMR.
+Need to save it here as inactive lot.
-  * StoredProcedure VaccineGiven         -
+  * StoredProcedure VaccineGiven         - Pull from ImmunizationGiven.
+Query can be updated to pull data directly from EMR tables.